Bilfinger aligns with strong partners for digital projects

 Tom Blades, CEO at Bilfinger SE: “We have attracted strong teammates for our digital projects.
 This allows us to take our customer offerings to a higher level.
 We are now in a unique position to decisively shape the digital transformation in the process industry.
 We offer digital solutions that cannot currently be found on the market in this form.”

 With the strategic partnership between Bilfinger and Software AG signed today at the ACHEMA, Bilfinger’s digital technology BCAP (Bilfinger Connected Asset Performance) will be linked with the IT platform Cumulocity from Software AG.
-With the help of BCAP, the efficiency of plants is increased substantially, maintenance costs are lowered and unplaned downtimes decreased.
+With the help of BCAP, the efficiency of plants is increased substantially, maintenance costs are lowered and unplanned downtimes decreased.
 The combination of BCAP and Cumulocity offers customers a fast and extensive analysis of OEE (Overall Equipment Effectiveness) forming the basis for reduction of OPEX and improvements in plant availability.
 The technical integration of Cumulocity in BCAP means that networked devices and sensors can be integrated more quickly and easily.
 With the data that is collected and the findings that are derived from that data, an efficient pre-emptive plan of action can be developed.

 Karl-Heinz-Streibich, CEO of Software AG: “Bilfinger Digital Next is a hugely creative approach to lowering IoT entry barriers.
 It limits upfront investments and reduces complexity for large chemical, pharmaceutical and Oil & Gas enterprises and also for medium sized companies.